CALL FOR STUDY COLLABORATORS

 What types of collaborators/sites do we want to work with?

 We are looking for a diversity of collaborators across several differentiating areas.
-Numerous studies will be funded and sites will be chosen to ensure we can examine a breadth of situations and challenges.
+Numerous sites will be funded and they will be chosen to ensure we can examine a breadth of situations and challenges.